CatalaLang/catala-book/src/2-1-basic-blocks.md

 `1` by `decimal of 1`.
 Refer to the [language reference](./5-catala.md) for all possible casting, operations and their associated semantics.
 ~~~

+Catala also has built-in `date` and `duration` types with the common associated
+operations (adding a duration to a date, substracting two dates to get a
+duration, etc.).
+For a deeper look at date computations (which are [very tricky](https://link.springer.com/chapter/10.1007/978-3-031-57267-8_16)!), look at the [language reference](./5-catala.md).

 ## Checkpoint